 The 3GPP system shall support a secure mechanism to transmit the same data (e.g., service provisioning multiple sensors) to multiple devices.

+8.9 Provisioning

+The 3GPP system shall support a secure mechanism to remotely provision a device with 3GPP credentials.